hyperdivision/anonymous-credentials/README.md

 ## Usage

-In an anonymous credential system you have three actors; issuers that acts as a trust anchor and issues credentials, verifiers who check credentials as part of registration or authentication, and users who posses credentials.
+In an anonymous credential system you have three actors; issuers that acts as a trust anchor and issue certificates, verifiers who check credentials as part of registration or authentication, and users who posses certificates.

+Certificates are akin to SSL certificates, but also very different.
+An issuer verifies the information that goes into the certificate out of band, eg checking public registers, notarized documents etc. It will then issue a certificate to the user, which the user in turn can create credentials from.
+Credentials prove a subset of the attributes contained in the certificate, but in a zero knowledge manner.
+From a certificate, infinite credentials can be made, and they are unlinkable, meaning two credentials cannot be traced back to the same certificate, except if one gets revoked.
+A credential can be made from a certificate without contacting the issuer, making them ideal as an trust mechanism in distributed systems.

+A fresh system is initialised as follows:

 First an issuer must create their certifications based on a "schema".
-They can then publish which certifications they provide, so verifies and users can choose which they want to accept and apply for, respectively.
+They can then publish which certifications they provide, so verifiers and users can choose which they want to accept and apply for, respectively.

 Verifiers can then start offering their services, guarded by a valid credential under a given certification.
-The difference between a certificate and credential is that the credential can require a subset of the attributes given by a certificate.
-Credentials are also unlinkable, meaning that a certificate can be used to create multiple credentials, without revealing that they all came from the same certificate.

-Users can now apply for a certificate from an issuer, and after successful application, can start using their certificate with verifiers.
+Users can now apply for a certificate from an issuer, and after successful application, can start using their certificate.

 Verifiers must make public which certifications they accept, and which attributes from a given certification must be proven.
-Users can fetch this, and create a new credentail to show to the verifier.
+Users can fetch this, and create a new credential to show the verifier they possess a certificate satisfying the attributes required by the verifier.

 ### Issuer
 ```js